plesk/api-php-lib/README.md

 `composer require plesk/api-php-lib:@dev`

+## Examples

+To get started you can find examples in the 'examples' folder or open [index.html](index.html)

 ## How to Run Unit Tests

 One the possible ways to become familiar with the library is to check the unit tests.